lincolnadams5/ellarises-intex/TA-README.md

 Password: default

 404:
-The Web server is accessible over the Internt using and EC2 instance in AWS with appropriate services and settings pertaining to the parameters of this assignment.
-There is a custom DNS record pointing to the site (lincolnadams.com).
+The Web server is accessible over the Internet using an EC2 instance and an Elastic Beanstalk environment in AWS with appropriate services and settings pertaining to the parameters of this assignment.
+The database is hosted on AWS RDS with a PostgreSQL engine.
+There is a custom DNS record pointing to the site (lincolnadams.com) with the subdomain "intex".
 The website uses HTTPS (you can see that in the search bar) and there is a link to a page that displays the HTTP 418 status code found at the bottom of the site in the footer, under a link that says Teapot.

 402:
 There is a spreadsheet titled "Normalization" that contains the steps of the normalization process.